rreusser/plotly-mock-viewer/README.md

 Options:

              --latest, -l  Use plotly.js latest version from CDN

             --version, -v  Use a specific version of plotly.js from CDN

        --remote-mocks, -r  Use mocks from github.com/plotly/plotly.js master branch

                --help, -h  Display this message

+--mapbox-access-token, -m  Specify a mapbox access token
 ```

 ## Development